 - Rotate at least 3 years with crops other than clover.

-- Use resistant cultivars.
+- Use resistant varieties.

 Chemical control Seed treatment helps eliminate seedborne spores.
 Use inoculants after the chemical disinfectant and no earlier than 4 hours before planting.